opengisch/QField/doc/dev.md

 # Then, of course, Qt is needed (Could be installed with 'aqtinstall' or with the official tools)
 pip3 install aqtinstall && aqt install-qt mac ios 5.15.2 -O qt5 -m qtcharts # Qt

-# Then, really important, some variables need to be exported in the shell
+# Setup the environment for the build tools

 export PATH="$(brew --prefix flex)/bin:$PATH" && export PATH="$(brew --prefix bison)/bin:$PATH" # For QGis